Topics of plans for the section "Knowledge"

 a) historical (consideration of social objects in development);

-b) comparative (consideration of social objects in comparison, comparison with similar);
+b) comparative (consideration of social objects in comparison, comparison with similar ones);

-c) system-analytic (consideration of social objects in integrity and interaction with each other).
+c) system-analytical (consideration of social objects in integrity and interaction with each other).

-a) identify the causes and consequences of social processes;
+a) identifying the causes and consequences of social processes;

 b) understanding the qualitative characteristics of social objects;